 This course examines various political controversies that surround the role of race and ethnicity in American society.
 These controversies and issues affect public opinion, political institutions, political behavior, and salient public policy debates.
 Thus this course will assess and evaluate the role of race in each of these domains while also examining historical antecedents.
 The first half of the course will focus on historical antecedents such as the civil rights movement and the Black Power movement.
-The second half of the course will focus on the role of race in the 2008-2020 presidential elections.
+The second half of the course will focus on the nature of contemporary racial attitudes, in the 2008, 2012 and 2016 presidential elections.

 Babies, who look like helpless blobs, are capable of impressive feats of learning.
 3-year-olds, who can't cross the street alone, know an astounding amount of information about their environments.
 We will focus on landmark studies that elucidate how children's biology, cognition, language, and social experiences interact to set the stage for what we do and who we are.
 Is the baby's world a 'blooming, buzzing confusion', or do babies enter the world prepared to make sense of their environments?
 How can we understand the collaboration between nature and nurture during development?

 The course will survey discoveries and progress made over the past 50 years of research, from classic experimental findings and fundamental theoretical principles to the cutting edge of research that lies increasingly at the interface of psychology with neuroscience (neural mechanisms underlying cognitive processes), computer science (artificial intelligence and machine learning), and mathematics (formal models of complex processes).
 Topics will include perception, attention, memory, decision making, reasoning, problem solving, language, and cognitive control.